davidmcclure/svg-to-wkt/README.md

 <a name="convert" />
 ### SVGtoWKT.convert(svg)

-Converts a raw SVG document into a WKT string.
+Converts an SVG document into a WKT string.

 __Arguments__